FREE CASE EVALUATION | 888-285-3333

 • Other relevant codes include Section 22109 (suddenly stopping without signaling), Section 22350 (abiding by the fundamental speed law), and Section 22100.5 (rules regarding U-turns).

-The California Department of Transportation publishes car accident and injury statistics annually.
-In 2020, the most recent year of reporting, there were over 240,000 collisions on California roads.
 California’s Vehicle Code affects who is responsible for rear-end collisions, mandates who can sue, and sets the statute of limitations for filing lawsuits.
 If you were recently involved in a rear-end accident in California, you must understand California Vehicle Code to determine who is at fault.

 What Is CVC 21703?